gtronset/beets-filetote/README.md

 ## Version Upgrade Instructions

 Certain versoins require changes to configurations as upgrades occur.
 Please see below for specific steps for each version.

 ### `0.4.0`

-#### Default extensions is now `None`
+#### Default for `extensions` is now `None`

 As of version `0.4.0`, Filetote no longer set the default for `extensions` to `.*`.
 Instead, setting Filetote to collect all extensions needs to be explicitly defined, e.g.:

 ```yaml
 filetote: